 A Private Workspace has all of the dependencies a developer needs to work independently including:

-A developer needs to easily create the workspace from a simple set of instructions using the Repository.
+A developer needs to easily create the workspace from a simple set of instructions using the Repository, and a build tool that supports dependency management, such as Gradle or Maven.
+Tools such as virtual environments and containers can also help.

-For the team to work effectively developers need to follow the process in the Private Build pattern, updating their workspace frequently and commit changes frequently when the code is working to ensure that the status of code accurately reflects the state of the Active Development Line.
+For the team to work effectively, developers need to follow the process in the Private Build pattern, updating their workspace frequently and committing changes frequently when the code is working to ensure that the status of the code accurately reflects the state of the Active Development Line.

 To set up a new Private Workspace or an Integration Build you need to populate it from a repository that contains everything you need to build the code, including: